-SPDK NVMe BDEV Performance Report Release 22.01
+SPDK NVMe BDEV Performance Report Release 22.05

 3. The IOPS for the 4 KiB Random Write workload scale up linearly.
 The IOPS exceeded the expected NVMe SSDs throughput for this workload which is about 7.7M IOPS.
-We suspect this is due to a not perfect preconditioning process, which wears off over time.
+We suspect this is due to imperfect preconditioning process, which wears off over time.
 However, the results were repeatable and showed SPDK's high scalability with addition of I/O cores.